-Floodplain and coastal farmland in or near the Greater Skagit-Stillaguamish Delta are highly reliant on the ability of the land to drain excess water off fields in the spring or to withstand high water levels during floods or storms.
-Climate change predictions for the Puget Sound region indicate that sea levels will rise approximately 0.5 to 1 foot by 2050 and at least 2 feet by 2100 (University of Washington Climate Impacts Groups, unpublished preliminary results).
-High sea levels may occur (NOAA 2022) while a site specific assessment of vertical land motion would be helpful in assessing relative sea0level rise.
+Floodplain and coastal farmland in or near the Greater Skagit-Stillaguamish Delta are highly reliant on the ability of the land to drain excess water off fields in the spring and to withstand high water levels during floods or storms.
+Climate change predictions for the Puget Sound region indicate that sea levels will rise approximately 0.5 to 1 foot by 2050 and at least 2 feet by 2100 (Miller 2019).
+Higher sea levels may occur (NOAA 2022).

-In addition, it is possible that precipitation intensity may increase with climate change, reulsting in higher storm water flow rates.
+In addition, it is predicted that precipitation intensity may increase with climate change, resulting in higher storm water flow rates.
 Hence, flooding is expected to be higher, more intense, and more frequent during the winter months.
-These two scenarios result in a "coastal squeeze": Water levels from both upstream and downstream are increasing, thus negatively affecting agricultural and/or other uses in estuary floodplains.
-It should be noted that groundwater levels will likely increase in low lying areas as well, potentially changing land uses once flooding is frequent.
+These two scenarios result in a "coastal squeeze": Water levels from both upstream and downstream are increasing, thus negatively affecting the land use capabilities in the estuary floodplains, including residential, commercial, and agricultural functions.
+It should be noted that groundwater levels will likely increase in low lying areas as well, potentially changing any land uses once flooding is frequent.

-Livingston Bay was identified as a Puget Sound Nearshore Ecosystem Restoration Project (PSNERP) priority for its potential benefit to all eight species of salmonids in the Whidbey Basin, including endangered Puget Sound Chinook salmon (PSNERP 2012).
-The Livingston Bay project site on north Camano Island (Figure 1 and Figure 2), totaling 317 acres, was historically an intertidal estuary and wetland habitat but has been managed as diked farmland for the past 100+ years.
+Livingston Bay was identified as a Puget Sound Nearshore Ecosystem Restoration Project (PSNERP) priority for its potential benefit to all eight species of salmonids in the Whidbey Basin (PSNERP 2012).
+The potential habitat restoration would be especially beneficial to Puget Sound Chinook salmon who are listed as threatened under the Endangered Species Act.
+Chinook salmon are highly dependent on estuary and marine nearshore habitats such as would be restored at the project site.
+The Livingston Bay project site is on north Camano Island (Figure 1 and Figure 2), totaling 259 acres, was historically an intertidal estuary and wetland habitat but has been managed as diked farmland for the past 100+ years.
 Figure 3 provides an aerial photograph of the study area.

-Six different landowners own the project site; four of these landowners are currently willing to sell or transfer their properties to the Whidbey Camano Land Trust (WCLT).
+Five different landowners own the project site (Nelson, Leque, Sherman, Roberge, and WSDOT); two of these landowners are currently willing to sell or transfer their properties to the Whidbey Camano Land Trust (WCLT).
 The sale or transfer of these properties could enable WCLT to restore or enhance habitat on nearly 180 acres of the site in the near term while waiting for an opportunity to secure the remainder of the project site identified in the PSNERP conceptual design.